CCP Develops AI Weapons, Ignoring Global RisksCCP Develops AI Weapons, Ignoring Global Risks

 Human in the Loop

-It’s generally accepted, at least in the United States and among its allies, that the most crucial safeguard against AI weapons wreaking unforeseen havoc is keeping a human in control of important decisions, particularly the use of deadly force.
+It’s generally accepted, at least in the United States and among its allies, that the most crucial safeguard against AI weapons wreaking havoc is keeping a human in control of important decisions, particularly the use of deadly force.

-“Under no circumstances should any machines autonomously independently be allowed to take a human life ever,” De Ridder said.
+“Under no circumstances should any machines autonomously, independently, be allowed to take a human life—ever,” De Ridder said.

 Some of the experts pointed out, however, that the principle is already being eroded by the nature of combat transformed by AI capabilities.

-In the Ukraine war, for example, the Ukrainian military had to equip its drones with some measure of autonomy to guide themselves to their targets because their communication with human operators was being jammed by the Russian military.
+In the Ukraine war, for example, the Ukrainian military had to equip its drones with some measure of autonomy to guide themselves to their targets, because their communication with human operators was being jammed by the Russian military.

 Such drones only run simpler AI, Ma said, given the limited power of the drone’s onboard computer.
-But that may soon change as both AI models and computers are getting faster and more efficient.
+But that may soon change, as both AI models and computers are getting faster and more efficient.

-“It’s highly likely it will be in the future put into a small chip.”
+Apple is already working on an AI that could run on a phone.
+“It’s highly likely it will be in the future put into a small chip,” he said.

 Moreover, in a major conflict where hundreds or perhaps thousands of drones are deployed at once, they can share computational power to perform much more complex autonomous tasks.